LUGGGI/MiniFactory-PLC_Code/mqtt_messages.md

 {'Line1': {'self': {'state': 'GR1', 'product_at': 'GR1'}, 'GR1': {'status': 'GRIPPING'}, 'MPS': {'status': 'INIT'}}}
 	# Line1 is GRIPPING with GR1 and INIT at MPS, product is now at GR1
 {'LineE1': {'self': {'state': 'PROBLEM', 'product_at': 'CB1'}, 'CB1': {'status': 'PROBLEM', 'PROBLEM': 'SensorTimeoutError: CB1_SENS_END no detection in time'}}}
-	# there was a PROBLEM in LineE1, the problom occured in CB1 with the given message
+	# there was a PROBLEM in LineE1, the problem occurred in CB1 with the given message
 ```

 ### FactoryStatus